Principal Components Bias in Over-parameterized Linear Models, and its Manifestation in Deep Neural Networks: Theoretical Analysis

 \paragraph{Relation to the one-layer linear model.} From \thm\ref{thm:AlsBls}, if the hidden layers are sufficiently wide (as measured by $\cm$), we can assume that $B_{\ri}^{(t)}(\cm) \approx I$ and $A_{\ri}^{(t)}(\cm) \approx I$ $\forall \ri$.
 In this case, the dynamics of the over-parameterized model is identical to the dynamics of the convex linear model, $\hW^{(t+1)}=\hW^{(t)} - \mu G_r^{(t)}$.
 This is shown more formally below in \thm\ref{thm:convergence-rate}.

-\paragraph{Note about convergence, and convergence rate.} In \thm\ref{thm:AlsBls} we prove two asymptotic results: $\Bl^{(t)}_\rl(m) \xrightarrow{p} I$ and $\Al^{(t)}_\rl(m) \xrightarrow{p} I$ up to small deviations of magnitude $O(\mu^2)$.
-This is true at each gradient step and $\forall t$, irrespective of the convergence of the network.
-The only thing that changes with $t$ is the magnitude of the constants governing this asymptotic behavior, hidden in the notations $\omverm$ and $O(\mu^2)$ - this magnitude increases with time.
-For a fixed network, there will be a time when the asymptotic behavior is no longer applicable, and this may happen before or after the network has converged to its final solution.
+\paragraph{Note about convergence, and convergence rate.} In \thm\ref{thm:AlsBls} we prove two asymptotic results: $\Bl^{(t)}_\rl(\cm) \xrightarrow{p} I$ and $\Al^{(t)}_\rl(\cm) \xrightarrow{p} I$ up to small deviations of magnitude $O(\mu^2)$.
+This is true $\forall \rl\in[1\ldots \ttL-1]$ and $\forall t$, irrespective of the convergence of the network.
+The only thing that changes with $t$ is the magnitude of the constants governing this asymptotic behavior, hidden in the notations $\omverm$ and $O(\mu^2)$, whose magnitude increases with time.
+For a fixed network, there will come a time when the asymptotic analysis is longer applicable, and this may happen before or after the network has converged to its final solution.

 Importantly, these constants are significantly different in the two sequences.
-Specifically, in (\ref{eq:basic-thm}) and (\ref{eq:basic-thm-A}) we see that the convergence of $\Bl^{(t)}_\ttL(m)$ is governed by $\omvermK$, while the convergence of $\Al^{(0)}_\rl(m)$ is governed by $\omvermq$.
-Typically $q\gg \mL$, as $q$ is the dimension of the data space which can be fairly large, while $K$ is the typically small number of classes.
-Considered in the context of the proof of \thm\ref{thm:AlsBls}, the induction implies that these constants are amplified in each iteration $t$.
-As a result, when $\cm$ is large but fixed, $\Al^{(t)}_\rl(m)$ is expected to deviate from $I$ sooner than $\Bl^{(t)}_\rl(m)$ as the GD steps are reiterated.
+Specifically, in (\ref{eq:basic-thm}) and (\ref{eq:basic-thm-A}) we see that the convergence of $\Bl^{(t)}_\ttL(\cm)$ is governed by $\omvermK$, while the convergence of $\Al^{(0)}_\rl(\cm)$ is governed by $\omvermq$.
+Typically $q\gg \mL$, as $q$ denotes the dimension of the data space which can be fairly large, while $K$ denotes the typically small number of classes.
+Considered in the context of the proof of \thm\ref{thm:AlsBls} by induction, we note that these constants are amplified in each iteration $t$.
+As a result, when $\cm$ is large but fixed, $\Al^{(t)}_\rl(\cm)$ is expected to deviate from $I$ sooner than $\Bl^{(t)}_\rl(\cm)$ as the GD steps are reiterated.

-\paragraph{Empirical validation.} To understand the practical significance of the observations stated above, about the difference in convergence rate between the sequences $\Bl^{(t)}_\rl(m)$ and $\Al^{(t)}_\rl(m)$, we resort to simulations whose results are shown in \fig\ref{fig:gradient_scale_validation}.
+\paragraph{Empirical validation.} To understand the practical significance of the observations stated above, about the difference in convergence rate between the sequences $\Bl^{(t)}_\rl(\cm)$ and $\Al^{(t)}_\rl(\cm)$, we resort to simulations whose results are shown in \fig\ref{fig:gradient_scale_validation}.
 These empirical results, recounting linear networks with 4 hidden layers of width 1024, clearly show that during a significant part of the training both \emph{gradient scale matrices} remain approximately $I$.
-The difference between the convergence rate of $B_{\ri}^{(t)}$ and $A_{\ri}^{(t)}$ is seen later on, when $A_{\ri}^{(t)}$ starts to deviate from $I$ shortly before convergence, while $B_{\ri}^{(t)}$ remains essentially the same throughout.
+The difference between the convergence rate of $B_{\ri}^{(t)}$ and $A_{\ri}^{(t)}$ is seen later on, when $A_{\ri}^{(t)}$ starts to deviate from $I$ shortly before the networks have reached their maximal test accuracy, while $B_{\ri}^{(t)}$ remains essentially the same throughout.